“As an Amazon Associate I earn from qualifying purchases.”

 While flowers are usually grown to be cut and put in vases you should not cut off all of your zinnia flowers.
 Leave a few flowers on your healthiest plants so that they will go to seed.

-The flower petals will eventually dry up and you will be left with a seed head.
+The flower petals will eventually dry up and you will be left with a dried flower head.
 Just know that once you let your plants go to seed they will die.

-I will harvest zinnia flowers from my plants until mid August.
+I will harvest cut flowers from my zinnia plants until mid August.
 After this is when I let the flowers stay on the plants and go to seed.
-You can also just save seeds from a few plants, so you can continue to cut the flowers.
+You can also just save seeds from a few plants, so you can continue to harvest cut flowers.

-You will want to watch your plants closely so that you don’t let you plants drop their own seeds.
+You will want to watch your plants closely so that you don’t let your plants drop their own seeds.
+The good news is if they do drop seeds on their own sometimes they will grow as volunteer plants the following year.
+After you have harvested the seed head move onto the next step.

 I then dry my zinnia seeds on a window screen.
 It is also a good idea to use a fan to keep the air flowing around the seeds.

 After a week or two of drying your seeds they are ready for storage.
-Make sure that your seeds snap when you try to bend them; this means that they are dry enough for storage.
+Make sure that your seeds snap when you try to bend them; this means that they are dry enough and that it is the right time for storage.

-The optimal conditions for drying seeds are dark, dry, and cool.
-My basement has these conditions so that is where I dry my seeds.
+The optimal conditions for drying seeds are dark, cool, and dry place.
+My basement has all these conditions so that is where I dry my seeds.
 Some people ask if they can use a dehydrator to dry their seeds with.

 Most dehydrators lowest setting is 95oF.
 If you heat your seeds past 90oF you can kill them, so don’t use a dehydrator to dry your seeds.

-You can place your zinnia seeds in either a paper envelope or a glass jar.
-If you want to know the best way to store your zinnia seeds read this article.
+You can place your zinnia seeds in either a paper seed envelope, glass jar, or another airtight container.
+If you want to know the best way to store seeds read this article.

 Pin This!